maroontress/BomSweeper.CSharp/README.md

 BomSweeper exits 0 if no files starting with a UTF-8 BOM are found, and &gt;0 if one or more files are found or if an error occurs.

+When `-R` or `--remove` option is specified, it exits 0 on success, and &gt;0 if an error occurs.

 ### Example

 ```bash